isotopp/isotopp.github.io/content/posts/2020-09-04-mysql-json-data-type.md

 - Literal JSON values are always simple strings.
   - The character set in JSON objects is `utf8mb4`, the collation is `utf8mb4_bin`.
-  - Because the collation is a `_bin` collation, comparison is case sensitive.
+  - Because the collation is a `_bin` collation, comparison is case-sensitive.
 Charset and collation are fixed and cannot be changed without casting to a non-JSON type.
   - We enclose them in single quotes, leveraging the fact that MySQL allows both single and double quotes as string terminators.
 This saves us a lot of quoting.
   - JSON null is written as the string `'null'`.
   - JSON true is written as the string `'true'`.